cryxzv/progress/README.md

 # Progress
-A collection of different progress bars indicating how close an event is
+A collection of different <span style="color:#61c264">progress bars</span> indicating how close an different events